NoroffFEU/programming-foundations-ca-robfil50219/README.md

 Methods

 1. Start(function): Start the car's engine.
 If the car is not running, it sets 'isRunning' to true and logs a message indicating that the car is running.
 If the car is already running, it logs a message indicating that the car is already running.
+And start engine audio is played and looped.
 2. Stop(function): Stops the car's engine.
 If the car is running, it sets 'isRunning' to false and logs a message indicating that the car has stopped.
-If the car is not running, it logs a message indicating that the car is not running.
+If the car is not running, it logs a message indicating that the car is not running.Engine audio stoppes.

 HTML Structure